sonata-project/SonataMediaBundle/Resources/doc/reference/installation.rst

         // ... other declarations
     ));

 Configuration
 -------------

-to use the ``AdminBundle``, add the following to your application configuration file.
+To use the ``AdminBundle``, add the following to your application configuration file.

 .. code-block:: yaml